geodask/svelte-reactive-table/sites/docs/src/routes/docs/reactivity/+page.md

 # Reactivity

-One of the most powerful aspects of Svelte Reactive Table is how it automatically keeps your UI in sync with your data.
-Built on Svelte 5's runes system, the library makes your tables reactive without any extra work from you.
+Svelte Reactive Table automatically keeps your UI synchronized with your data through Svelte 5's runes system.
+Changes to your data propagate to the table interface without manual intervention.

-## How it works
+## How Reactivity Works

-When you create a table with `reactiveTable`, something special happens: the library establishes reactive connections to your data.
-This means any changes you make to your data automatically flow through to your table's display.
+When you create a table instance with `reactiveTable`, the library establishes reactive connections to your data.
+Changes to your data automatically update the table display.

-Here's what this looks like in practice:
+Example implementation:

 ```svelte
 <script lang="ts">